JuliBoii/CPP23/Module_4_Vars_DataTypes_and_Operations/README.md

   - Looking at an [ASCII table](https://www.asciitable.com/), we can see such information
   - Lowercase letters are mapped between `97 ~ 122`
   - Uppercase letters are mapped between `65 ~ 90`

+### Collections

+Collections are facilities that allow you to store groups of data.